enqueue/tutflaky/README.md

 1. Every Microservice call should time out.
 2. Think about your response when a downstream service fails: Is there a good default?
 Do you want to signal an Exception upstream?
 3. Think about your response when a downstream service signals a client error (400 range):
-3.1.
-Is your caller responsible?
+* Is your caller responsible?
 Then perhaps he should get a 400 answer, too.
-3.2.
-Do not retry requests that yielded a 400 response.
+* Do not retry requests that yielded a 400 response.
-3.3.
-Do not count client errors as Circuit breaker failures.
+* Do not count client errors as Circuit breaker failures.
-4. Beware of the default Microprofile Client Exception Mapper.
+4. Beware of the default MicroProfile Client Exception Mapper.
 5. Every Microservice call should use a Circuit breaker.

 ## Material